Gabriel Kolko: Historian of the Progressive Era

 Kolko, in particular, broke new ground with his critical history of the Progressive Era.
 He suggested that free enterprise and competition were vibrant and expanding during the first two decades of the 20th century; thereafter, however, "the corporate elite—the House of Morgan, for example—turned to government intervention when it realized in the waning 19th century that competition was too unruly to guarantee market share."
-This behavior is known as corporatism, but Kolko dubbed it political capitalism, "the merger of the economic and political structures on behalf of the greater interests of capitalism".
+This behavior is known as corporatism, but Kolko preferred political capitalism, "the merger of the economic and political structures on behalf of the greater interests of capitalism".
 Kolko's thesis "that businessmen favored government regulation because they feared competition and desired to forge a government–business coalition" is one that is echoed by many observers today.
 Former Harvard professor Paul H. Weaver uncovered the same inefficient and bureaucratic behavior from corporations during his stint at Ford Motor Corporation.
 Free market economist Murray Rothbard thought highly of Kolko's work on the history of relations between big business and government.
 As one profile, published in The American Conservative, put it:

 Historian of U.S. foreign relations and the Vietnam War

 Having published on the US domestic scene, Kolko next turned to matters international, beginning in 1968 with The Politics of War, "the most thorough and extensive of the 'revisionist' views of American foreign policy during World War II."
-Next up was The Roots of American Foreign Policy (1969), a book that, according to Richard H. Immerman, "became must reading for a generation of diplomatic historians."
+Next came The Roots of American Foreign Policy (1969), a book that, according to Richard H. Immerman, "became must reading for a generation of diplomatic historians."
 In this work, Kolko contended that the American failure to win the Vietnam War demonstrated the inapplicability of the US policy of containment.
 The Limits of Power (1972), co-authored with his wife, Joyce, looked at US foreign policy in the crucial postwar years, when American power was at its peak, one without historical precedent.
 Limits is described by The Cambridge History of the Cold War (2010), as "[a]mong the most important analyses of US policy and the origins of the Cold War".
 "Even among more traditionally-minded scholars," noted one unsympathetic historian, "the Kolkos have been credited with considerable insight and praised for the breadth of their research."
 Arch-traditionalist John Lewis Gaddis, for example, conceded that The Limits of Power was "an important book."